masquey/RevokeChinaCerts/Shared/Certificates/README.md

 ## How do I add a certificate?

-1. Put a `.pem` version in this folder.
+1. Put a `.crt` version of the certificate in this folder, which must be based 64 encoded PEM format.
-2. Run `./rehash.sh` to rename the newly added `.pem` to its SHA1 fingerprint.
+2. Run `./rehash.sh` to rename the newly added `.crt` to its SHA1 fingerprint.
 3. Define its severity by put its SHA1 fingerprint into one of the severity list.
 2. Run `./rehash.sh` to regenerate the hunman readable certificates details.